Pole Barn Construction Outlook for 2023

 pole barn construction

-Ideally, 2023 will usher in a return to pre-pandemic normalcy with all COVID-related issues becoming a distant memory.
+Ideally, 2024 will continue the return to pre-pandemic normalcy with all COVID-related issues becoming a distant memory.

 Unfortunately, that won't happen entirely.

-Looking at 2023, projections are a mixed bag of news for the post frame industry.
-Across several key facets of pole barn construction, there’s good and not-so-good news.
+Looking at 2024, projections are a mixed bag of news for post frame construction, with many still rooted in the ill effects of the pandemic.
+Across several key components of pole barn construction, there’s a mixture of good and not-so-good news.

 1. Material costs